makkus/freckles_website/pages/02.blog/example-static-website/item.md

 vagrant up
 ```

-If we still have the port '8080' in our `freckle` file, and no conflicting nginx server running on the host machine from previously, we should now already be able to access our webpage through Vagrants port forwarding: [http://127.0.0.1:8080](http://127.0.0.1:8080), using a webserver running in our Virtualbox guest.
+If we have no conflicting nginx server running on the host machine from a previous example, we should now already be able to access our webpage through Vagrant's port forwarding: [http://127.0.0.1:8080](http://127.0.0.1:8080), using a webserver running in our Virtualbox guest.

 #### Metadata: generic folder properties